Corruption in Hungary

 European Structural Investment Fund – A Central Pillar of Hungarian Corruption

-The office of the prime minister has the luxury to freely decide over the disbursement of the funds.
-As elaborated in a TI report, Hungarian state corruption mostly consists of redistributing economic resources by various means, such as creating a new elite and awarding as well as privileging actors that are close to the government.
+The prime minister’s office has the luxury to decide over the disbursement of the funds freely.
+As elaborated in a TI report, Hungarian state corruption primarily consists of redistributing economic resources by various means, such as creating a new elite and awarding and privileging actors close to the government.

 Since the Fidesz party’s and prime minister Orbán’s takeover of power, the companies that belong to family members and friends around Orbán have managed to win most contracts and thereby accumulated astonishing wealth.
 An interesting example of this is Orbán’s childhood friend and ally, Lőrinc Mészáros, whose wealth has tripled over the years.
 He became one of the richest men in Hungary since the Fidesz party governs the country, owning over 200 companies and receiving more than 80% of his companies’ profits from EU funds.
 TI similarly expressed concern that state contracts are increasingly handed to a few selected individuals – one of which is also the aforementioned Lőrinc Mészáros.

 Much of the EU money that goes to Hungary in from of agriculture subsidies has also been largely misappropriated, a New York Times investigation found.
-Orbán regularly uses EU subsidies as a patronage system to enrich friends and family, protect political interests, while punishing critics and rivals.
-Generally, at the core of the EU subsidy program for farmers is the idea that farmers get paid based on how much acres they harvest.
-Thus, who controls the most land, gets the most money.
+Orbán regularly uses EU subsidies as a patronage system to enrich friends and family, protect political interests while punishing critics and rivals.
+Generally, at the core of the EU subsidy program for farmers is that farmers get paid based on how many acres they harvest.
+Thus, who controls the most land receives the most money.
 However, due to the legacy of communism, most of the land in Hungary is still state-owned.

-In fact, the government gave valuable state land to Orbán allies, who then control the land – which makes them then eligible to receive millions of Euros in EU funds.
-In short, oligarchs and political allies of Fidesz who received land through deals with the government are directly financed by the EU and its farm program – a program that is the biggest item in the EU’s central budget and makes up around 40% of the EU’s expenditures.
+The government gave valuable state land to Orbán allies, who now control the land, making them eligible to receive millions of Euros in EU funds.
+In short, oligarchs and political allies of Fidesz who received land through deals with the government are directly financed by the EU and its farm program.
+This program is the biggest item in the EU’s central budget and makes up around 40% of the EU’s expenditures.

 How to lower the corruption risk of EU Funds

-While the reform of certain policy areas is essential in order to curb corruption in Hungary, it is highly doubtable that this will happen as long as the Fidesz is the governing party and has a two-third majority in the parliament.
-However, one major national reform to reduce cronyism would be the introduction of the requirement to have an open competition – in order to ensure that everyone has a fair chance when applying for public tenders and that not only companies and organizations close to Fidesz “win” these.
-Moreover, the allocation of funds should be overwatched by independent institutions, in order to ensure that these funds go to organizations based on their competence to execute a certain project – and not based on their sympathy for the Fidesz party.
+While the reform of particular policy areas is essential to curb corruption in Hungary, it is highly doubtable that this will happen as long as the Fidesz is the governing party and has a two-thirds majority in the parliament.
+However, one major national reform to reduce cronyism would be the introduction of the requirement to have an open competition – to ensure that everyone has a fair chance when applying for public tenders and that not only companies and organisations close to Fidesz “win” these.
+Moreover, independent institutions should overwatch the allocation of funds to ensure that these go to organisations based on their competence to execute a specific project – and not based on their sympathy for the Fidesz party.

-As a major source of corruption in Hungary is the misappropriation of EU funds, they should be subject to greater scrutiny.
+A significant source of corruption in Hungary is the misappropriation of EU funds, and therefore, they should be subject to greater scrutiny.
 The oversight of the use of EU Funds is generally a task of the member states.
-The responsible authorities in the member states are ultimately also responsible for the prosecution of fraud and corruption.
-Yet, given that the Fidesz government installed allies and sympathisers in all branches of government and other institutions, there is little doubt that the authorities that are responsible for overseeing the use of EU funds in Hungary are likewise staffed with Orbán allies.
+The responsible authorities in the member states are ultimately also responsible for prosecuting fraud and corruption.
+Yet, given that the Fidesz government installed allies and sympathisers in all branches of government and other institutions, there is little doubt that the authorities responsible for overseeing the use of EU funds in Hungary are likewise staffed with Orbán allies.
 Hence, the agency that could hold the Hungarian government to account for the misappropriation of EU money and corruption is unlikely to do so.

-The European Public Prosecutor’s Office (EPPO) which was supposed to be launched in 2020, is an “an independent Union body competent to fight crimes against the Union budget”, since other agencies such as OLAF lack the necessary resources.
+The European Public Prosecutor’s Office (EPPO), which was supposed to be launched in 2020, is “an independent Union body competent to fight crimes against the Union budget” since other agencies such as OLAF lack the necessary resources.
 So far, there are 22 participating EU countries.
 Of course, Hungary is not one of them.
 While this is a good initiative to curb corruption with regard to EU Funds, participation should be mandatory for EU member states.

-Lastly, also civil society and grassroots organizations should be effectively included in all anti-corruption efforts.
-International cooperation – specifically cooperation among EU countries – as well as the establishment of formats where anti-corruption reforms can be supported, progress be tracked, and measures be reviewed, are likewise essential.
+Lastly, also civil society and grassroots organisations should be effectively included in all anti-corruption efforts.
+International cooperation – specifically, cooperation among EU countries – as well as the establishment of formats where anti-corruption reforms can be supported, progress be tracked, and measures are reviewed, are likewise essential.